 Where an employee is suspected of breaching any obligation, duty or responsibility within this Policy, Henderson College will begin documenting and educating staff members of their responsibilities.
-This may result in disciplinary consequences.
-Where the principal is suspected of breaching any obligation, duty or responsibility within this policy, the concerned party is advised to contact ASV Education Director.
-Where any other member of the school community is suspected of breaching any obligation, duty or responsibility within this policy and obligation, duty or responsibility within the school community is suspected of breaching any obligation, duty or responsibility within the school is to take appropriate action, including in accordance with Child Protection - Reporting Obligations and the Henderson College Code of Conduct and/or contact ASV Melbourne.
+This may result in disciplinary consequences up to and including termination of engagement with Henderson College.
+Where the principal is suspected of breaching any obligation, duty or responsibility within this policy, the concerned party is advised to contact the ASV Education Director.
+Where any other member of the school community is suspected of breaching any obligation, duty or responsibility, the school is to take appropriate action, including in accordance with Child Protection - Reporting Obligations and the Henderson College Code of Conduct and/or contact ASV Melbourne.